 Collision covers damage to your auto in the case of collision with property, whether it’s another vehicle or an object such as a pole.

 Comprehensive covers incidents to your vehicle for things other than collision.
 Some examples of coverage incidents include hail damage, a tree falling on your vehicle, and similar events.

 Just as it is important to understand who is covered, it is also important to understand what is covered.

 Like the 38 other at-fault states, Arizona holds the driver who caused the accident financially responsible for any property damage, medical bills, lost wages, or additional associated costs suffered by the other driver.
-The minimum amount of acceptable coverage consists of $25,000 for bodily injury to one person and $50,000 for injuries to two or more persons, plus $15,000 for property damage in a single accident.
-Our highly-qualified agents at Oakley Insurance Group in Tucson, AZ, will help you find the right policy for your needs at a price you can afford.
+The minimum amount of acceptable liability coverage consists of: up to $25,000 for bodily injury to any one person, and up to $50,000 for injuries to two or more persons per incident, and up to $15,000 per incident for property damage liability.
+Our very experienced, professional agents at Oakley Insurance Group will work with you to make sure your vehicle and your family get the coverage you need.